An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - 5-year survival rates are over 90% if the cancer is still confined to the ovary at diagnosis.
 However, only 15% of ovarian cancers are found at this stage.

-- If the cancer has spread to sites outside the pelvis, the 5-year survival rate is 30%.
+- If the cancer has spread to sites outside the pelvis, the 5-year survival rate is below 20%.

 Surgery is the initial treatment for most women with suspected ovarian cancer.
 Surgery is usually followed by chemotherapy.
 The course of treatment is determined by the stage of the cancer.
 Clinical trials investigating new types of treatments are an option for all stages of ovarian cancer.

-It is very important that women with ovarian cancer to seek care from a qualified gynecologic oncologist (a surgical specialist in female reproductive cancers) and a qualified medical oncologist with special expertise in the chemotherapeutic management of gynecologic cancer.
-Many gynecologic oncologists also have expertise in chemotherapeutics and provide this aspect of care.
+It is very important that women with ovarian cancer seek care from a qualified gynecologic oncologist (a surgical specialist in female reproductive cancers) and a qualified medical oncologist with special expertise in the chemotherapeutic management of gynecologic cancer.
+Many gynecologic oncologists also have expertise in chemotherapeutics and provide this aspect of care as well.

 Studies indicate that it is best for people, especially those with advanced-stage ovarian cancer, to receive care at medical centers that specialize in cancer treatment and surgery.
 Outcomes are best when women receive care from hospitals and doctors who treat a large number of ovarian cancer cases.